agile-lab-dev/witboost-aws-s3-tech-adapter/docs/HLD.md

 #### - **Provisioning Request**
 - A provisioning request is sent to the system by the **Provisioning Coordinator**.
-- This request includes a YAML descriptor containing metadata required to configure the bucket and its component folders.
+- This request includes a YAML descriptor containing metadata required to configure the bucket and its folders.

 #### - **Request Validation**
 - The **S3 Tech Adapter** validates the provisioning request to ensure that it includes the required fields.

 #### - **Metadata Extraction**
 - Metadata is extracted from the request descriptor to determine:
-    - The **S3 bucket name** in the format: `domain-dataproduct-environment-hash`.
+    - The **S3 bucket name** in the format: `domain-dataproduct-component-environment-hash`.
     - The **component folders** to be created within the bucket.

 #### - **Bucket Creation**